tumaer/ALPACA/README.md

 ```
 git submodule update --init --recursive
 ```
+### Git Large File Storage
+*ALPACA* uses [GIT LFS](https://git-lfs.github.com/) for documentation and validation files.
+Although cloning the repository without GIT LFS should work as expected, we highly recommend using it.
+Please see the provided link for installation instructions.

 ## Without GIT (not recommended):
 Alternatively, you can directly download and unpack a compressed source-code package (zip / tar.gz / tar.bz2 / tar) from the main [project-page](./) in gitlab.
 Note, for this option you need to provide the third-party libraries separately.